cdl-geneseo/geneseo-dictionary/W/Wayne.md

 # Wayne

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wayne

 Created by  Unknown User (eo7), last modified on Nov 16, 2012

 n.
 A residential building on campus in the South Village &quot;I never go to Wayne if I can avoid it.&quot;EOberdorf, S-Z, 2012